 How to book a reservation

 Choose a date to visit us.
 Book your bus.
 Use our new Google Docs online registration form or fill out this reservation form and return it to us at least 3 weeks in advance to secure your date.
 Add lunches, souvenirs and tickets to the Wild Adventure Show at this time.
 You can use approximate attendance numbers for now.
 Finalize your head counts later, when you pay.
-Remember to include ALL adults, teachers, paras, chaperones, staff, aides, parents & camp counselors.
+Remember to include ALL adults, teachers, paras, chaperones, staff, aides, parents, siblings, infants, toddlers & camp counselors.
 Camp CIT’s and LIT’s ages 12 to 17 should be included in the paying youth section.
 We will send you back an invoice to review.
-Everyone paying the $8 rate needs to be included in your reservation.
+Everyone paying the $9 rate needs to be included in your reservation.
 Please do not send people to pay at the ticket window.
-Ticket window prices are $15 and do not include the wristbands they need.
-Include an rsvp cutoff date on parent permission slips to allow enough time for parents to pay you.
+Ticket window prices are $16 and do not include the wristbands they need.
+Include an RSVP cutoff date on parent permission slips to allow enough time for parents to pay you.

-All groups must submit their final head counts, lunch and popsicle orders and full payment no later than two (2) weeks prior to their visit date.
+All groups are responsible for submitting their final head counts and lunch orders with full payment to the Group Sales office by their payment due date.
 Time is needed to process payments and mail back wristbands.
-We no longer accept money at arrival time and we no longer issue wristbands at arrival time.
+We no longer accept money or issue wristbands at arrival time.
 Groups must be wearing their wristbands before arriving at the Zoo.
-Your payment due date will be listed on your invoice and sent with information on how to pay with one business check or one credit card.
+Your payment due date will be listed on your invoice.
+Please review the “Pay, Rain, Cancel” info sheet that comes with that email.
+It explains how to pay with one business check or one credit card.
 We do not accept purchase orders or personal checks.

 Before You Arrive

-After your payment is processed, we will send you wristbands, a map for you to copy and give to your chaperones, carousel tickets (if ordered) bus driver drop off directions and day of arrival instructions to help expedite your entrance into the Zoo.
+After your payment is processed, we will send you wristbands, a map for to copy and give to your chaperones, carousel tickets (if ordered) bus driver drop off directions, pre-visit instructions, day of arrival instructions, and an orange check-in pass to help expedite your entrance into the Zoo.

 Wild Adventure Show

 Our live, outdoor animal show is offered only during the school year on Tuesdays, Wednesdays, Thursdays and Fridays at 11:00 am.
 Shows are 30 minutes in length.
 Seating is limited to 180 and the first row of seating is reserved for handicap visitors.
 When possible, a 2nd show will be offered @ 12 noon when the 11 am show is sold out.
 Reservations and advance payment are required.
-Everyone pays & needs a special wristband to attend including teachers and toddlers.
-The cost is $3.00 per person plus current group rate admission fees.
-This show takes place in an outdoor amphitheater and will cancel under heavy rain.
-Rain dates are not guaranteed.
+Everyone pays and needs a special wristband ahead of time to attend this show including free chaperones, teachers, toddlers, infants, siblings and parents showing up at arrival time.
+Wristbands will not be issued at arrival time.
+The cost is $3 per person plus current group rate admission fees.
+Note: This show takes place outdoors and will present under light drizzle but will cancel under heavy rain.
+Show is not guaranteed on your rain date.

 There is no charge for parking.
 All vans & buses must follow the yellow signs and the white ground arrows to our drop off / pick up area to disembark.
-Afterwards, vans may park in the car lot only if they fit in one spot without sticking out and All buses must park in the over flow parking lot down inside the city park.
-Directions will be in the wristband package for you to give to the drivers.
+Afterwards, vans may park in the car lot only if they fit in one spot without sticking out and All buses, regardless of size must park in the bus parking lot down inside the city park.
+Groups are responsible for making sure that each driver receives the yellow copy.

-We offer $6.50 bagged lunches and $ .42 cent popsicles for groups.
+We offer $6.50 bagged lunches and $0.42 popsicles for groups.
 Both must be ordered and paid for two weeks in advance using this form.

 You are always welcome to bring in your own lunches however; we do not have an indoor area to store your lunches.
 You can have each child carry their own lunch or you can bring coolers and wagons and leave them off to the side in our outdoor picnic grove.
 We do not reserve tables.
 We have complimentary pull carts near the Welcome Center that can be borrowed to transport the lunches to the picnic grove.
 Groups are asked to return the carts to the same place so that others may use them.
 Please do not leave paper bag or plastic wrap lunches unattended, anywhere, at all.
-We have no control over ants, squirrels and peacocks who will chew right through paper bags.
+We have no control over ants, squirrels guinea fowls, etc., who will chew right through paper bags.
 Please do not leave your lunches on the bus.
 Buses and cars get very hot, very fast and food will spoil unless packed in coolers.
-To expedite your entry into the Zoo, please have your lunch plans in place prior to arriving at the Zoo.
+Please finalize your lunch plans prior to arriving at the Zoo.

 Groups are encouraged to eat outside in the picnic grove as indoor seating is very limited inside the Café and Carousel.
 There are 60 picnic tables for outdoor use.
 All groups are responsible for cleaning up after themselves and for our animal’s safety we ask for everyone’s help in picking up all juice box plastic straw wrappers.